How to Find the Right Infertility Support Group

 Both extremes cause problems, and that’s why other online infertility support options can feel like they’re increasing your anxiety rather than helping you through this.

 People need enough privacy to speak freely, without worrying about neighbors, coworkers, or family members seeing their pain — and enough continuity to build trust, without wondering if they’re talking to strangers who won’t be there tomorrow.
+For a look at some of the concerns around how open, unvetted membership actually unfolds in practice, see Is Reddit right for infertility support?

 What actually makes an infertility support group work